 Housed in a redesigned camera strip on the rear of this 6.7-inch handset are 12-megapixel wide-angle and ultra-wide lenses and a 64-megapixel telephoto lens.
 The latter offers 3x optical zoom and 30x digital.
 In bright conditions, the Samsung Galaxy S21 Plus takes colorful, vibrant and detailed photos that are equal to most other phones, while in low light, it produces images that are a touch brighter than, say, the iPhone.
 However, its Night Mode hugely benefits from using a tripod (or at least balancing it on a wall or similar).

-Ditto Night Mode, which is possible via the iPhone 12 Pro's rear lenses, is vastly improved here than on previous iterations.
-You'll also get the LiDAR depth-scanning sensor – something that enables fast autofocus in low light – and Apple's ProRAW image format and the ability to record video in 4K at 60 frames per second.
+The same could be said for Night Mode, which is possible via the iPhone 12 Pro's rear lenses, which are vastly improved here than on previous models.
+Additionally, you'll have Apple's ProRAW image format, the LiDAR depth-scanning sensor, the ability to record 4K video at 60 frames per second, and fast autofocus in low light.
 What you miss out on compared to the iPhone 13 Pro is the latter's Apple A15 Bionic chip, slightly faster apertures and bigger sensors, 3x optical zoom and Cinematic Mode for video recording.

 How we test the best camera phones 2023